quixio/quix-samples/python/sources/AmazonKinesis/README.md

 # Amazon Kinesis Connector
-Connect your Amazon Kinesis data to a Quix topic with this bridge
+Connect your Amazon Kinesis data to a Quix topic with this bridge.

 ## Requirements/prerequisites